CBJBinterwebs/fokoos-odin-marlin2.0.x-w_bltouch/README.md

 # fokoos-odin-marlin2.0.x-w_bltouch
-The stock firmware for Fokoos Odin 5F3, but with BLTouch and different start screen
+The stock firmware for Fokoos Odin 5F3, but with BLTouch and different start screen.
+Update Nov 11, 2021:  Updated firmware to enable dual-z steppers.
+This also enables use of G34 gcode to allow automatic alignment of z-steppers which aids in leveling the bed.
+It outputs values to the terminal as well.

 # How to use:
 Remove previous firmware files from your microSD card.